erick-otenyo/pg-data-connector/README.md

 ## Production Deployment

-This service was developed to be part of the ICPAC's `PostGIS for The Web Services` used in various applications, including the [EAHW](https://eahazardswatch.icpac.net).
+This service was developed as part of the ICPAC's `PostGIS for the Web Services` used in various applications, including the [EAHW](https://eahazardswatch.icpac.net).

-This means that ideally it should be deployed alongside the other services that depend on the imported data.
+This means that ideally, it should be deployed alongside the other services that depend on the imported data.

 You can find an [example project here](https://github.com/icpac-igad/eahw-pg4w) that runs the EAHW PostGIS for the Web collection.